 The consequences of plagiarism vary depending on the type of plagiarism and the context in which it occurs.
 For example, submitting a whole paper by someone else will have the most severe consequences, while accidental citation errors are considered less serious.

 If you’re a student, then you might fail the course, be suspended or expelled, or be obligated to attend a workshop on plagiarism.
-It depends on whether it’s your first offense or whether you’ve done it before.
+It depends on whether it’s your first offense or you’ve done it before.

-Accidental plagiarism is one of the most common types of plagiarism.
+Accidental plagiarism is one of the most common examples of plagiarism.
 Perhaps you forgot to cite a source, or paraphrased something a bit too closely.
 Maybe you can’t remember where you got an idea from, and aren’t totally sure if it’s original or not.

-The accuracy is determined by two factors: the algorithm (which recognizes the plagiarism) and the size of the database (with which your document is compared).
+Plagiarism checkers work by using advanced database software to scan for matches between your text and existing texts.
+Their accuracy is determined by two factors: the algorithm (which recognizes the plagiarism) and the size of the database (with which your document is compared).